tylerlong/subx/README.md

 { type: 'SET', prop: 'length', val: 3, oldVal: 4 }
 ```

-You can see that an single method call `list.shift()` could trigger multiple events.
+You can see that a single method call `list.shift()` could trigger multiple events.
 The behavior is idential to [Proxy handler](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler).